AliceWonderMiscreations/NotReallyPsrResourceManager/README.md

   type but not always.

 * `getAsyncAttribute()`
-  Whether or not the boolean `async` attribute should be present.
+  Whether or not the Boolean `async` attribute should be present.

 * `getDeferAttribute();`
-  Whether or not the boolean `defer` attribute should be present.
+  Whether or not the Boolean `defer` attribute should be present.

 * `getNoModuleAttribute()`
-  Whether or not the boolean `nomodule` attribute should be present.
+  Whether or not the Boolean `nomodule` attribute should be present.

 * `generateScriptDomNode($dom, $nonce = null)`
   Creates a `\DOMNode` `<script>` node, with an optional nonce.